- This event has passed.

 DATE: March 13 and 14, 2018

-PLACE: Merkaz Hall (1914 Bay Avenue, Brooklyn) (near corner of Avenue M and East 19th Street.
-It is easily accessible to public transportation, a few short blocks from the Q train and the B9 bus stops at the corner.
-There is also street side parking throughout the neighborhood.)
+PLACE: Palace Café (2603 Nostrand Avenue, Brooklyn) ( It is easily accessible to public transportation: a few block from the 2 and 5 and the Brooklyn B9 stops at the corner.
+There are also street side parking spots throughout the neighborhood. )

 FEE: $575.
 Early bird (prior to February 13) $475 .